webplatform/docs/tutorials/introduction-to-geolocation-apis/index.md

 ---
-title: An Introduction to Geolocation API
+title: 'An Introduction to Geolocation API'
 notes:
   - 'Needs content'
 readiness: 'In Progress'